Prucalopride: Contraindications

 Prucalopride is contraindicated where there is hypersensitivity to the active substance or to any of the excipients, renal impairment requiring dialysis, intestinal perforation or obstruction due to structural or functional disorder of the gut wall, obstructive ileus, severe inflammatory conditions of the intestinal tract, such as Crohn's disease, and ulcerative colitis and toxic megacolon/megarectum.

 Side effects

 Prucalopride has been given orally to ~2700 patients with chronic constipation in controlled clinical trials.
-The most frequently reported side effects are headache and gastrointestinal symptoms (abdominal pain, nausea or diarrhea).
+The most frequently reported side effects are headache and gastrointestinal symptoms (abdominal pain, nausea or diarrhea) and suicidal ideation.
 Such reactions occur predominantly at the start of therapy and usually disappear within a few days with continued treatment.

 Mechanism of action

 Prucalopride, a first in class dihydro-benzofuran-carboxamide, is a selective, high affinity serotonin (5-HT_{4}) receptor agonist with enterokinetic activities.

 The observed effects are exerted via highly selective action on 5-HT_{4} receptors: prucalopride has >150-fold higher affinity for 5-HT_{4} receptors than for other receptors.
 Prucalopride differs from other 5-HT_{4} agonists such as tegaserod and cisapride, which at therapeutic concentrations also interact with other receptors (5-HT_{1B/D} and the cardiac human ether-a-go-go K^{+} or hERG channel respectively) and this may account for the adverse cardiovascular events that have resulted in the restricted availability of these drugs.
 Clinical trials evaluating the effect of prucalopride on QT interval and related adverse events have not demonstrated significant differences compared with placebo.